 That isn’t correct.
 But even if it were, it would only apply to markets that investors can trade in without entry barriers.

 The fact remains: markets aren’t efficient if most people never put forth the effort required to access them.

 Cambodia is among the fastest growing nations on the planet.
-They also have the world’s smallest stock exchange with only five listed companies though.
+They also have the world’s smallest stock exchange with only seven listed companies though.
 Investing here requires a bit of originality.